jmonlong/parakit/README.md

 - [Output](#output)
 - [Citation](#citation)

+Starting from an indexed BAM file, reads in the RCCX region are extracted and realigned to a local pangenome were both modules are collapsed.
+Parakit then looks for pathogenic variants supported by multiple types of signal: read coverage, allele support, read support, diplotype reconstruction.

 ![](docs/imgs/overview.png)

 ## Installation

-Clone the repo and install locally with:
+Clone the repo and install locally with

 ```sh
 git clone https://github.com/jmonlong/parakit.git